The Brisket Stall (Learn How to Beat It Fast!)

 Well, it involves wrapping your brisket with aluminum foil.
 You should only wrap your brisket in foil when the beef’s internal meat temperature reads 150 degrees Fahrenheit on your meat thermometer.

-The aluminum foil will then prevent the water from evaporating and cooling the surface.
+The aluminum foil will prevent the water from evaporating and cooling the surface.

 Will I Still Have Crispy Bark if I Use the Texas Crutch Brisket Method?

-As you would suspect, keeping all of that moisture locked in will mean that your brisket won’t dry out enough for that nice crispy bark to form.
+Yes and no. As you would suspect, keeping all that moisture locked in will mean your brisket won’t dry out enough for that nice crispy bark to form.
 However, there is a way to overcome this dilemma.

-This will then give your piece of beef enough time to finish cooking and lose some of that moisture.
+This will give your piece of beef enough time to finish cooking and lose moisture.

 Smoke On!